Sedation Dentistry with Smile Workshop

 At Smile Workshop, we understand that a visit to the dentist isn’t always fun for every patient, and that’s okay!
 We want you to have a comfortable, safe experience at our office.
 Whether you’re getting a routine cavity filling or a root canal, we offer a variety of effective sedation dentistry options for patients.
 Read more below about sedation options at Smile Workshop.

 Levels of Sedation Used at the Dentist

 There are four general levels of sedation.
-Ultimately, our dentists draw from their deep familiarity with the different sedation dentistry medications to choose which type he or she believes will serve the patient best.
+Ultimately, our dentists use their deep familiarity with the different sedation dentistry medications to choose which type they believe will serve the patient best.

-Nonetheless, the patient is always encouraged to offer an opinion.
+The patient is always encouraged to offer an opinion!
 Because we know that the dentist’s chair can be a stressful place, we want to work with you to find the best sedation dentistry option to make you comfortable and safe.

 Below are the four general types of sedation used during sedation dentistry.